ILIAS-eLearning/ILIAS/components/ILIAS/UI/resources/fonts/Iconfont/Readme.md

 The eot is an old file for IE, the ttf does not always render the glyphs correctly as a font.
 Woff or Woff2 (but icomoon does not offer this) would be the required files for the font.

-Final check: Are the previous glyphs still in the same place?
+### Convert Glyph

-### Convert outline glyph to area glyph in Illustrator
+How to convert an outline glyph to area glyph in Illustrator:
 1. convert object into a path.
 2. menu "Object" > Convert...
 3. select "Outline".
 Ok.